 Purpose of Marketing Objectives

-- Many goods have the greatest chances for sales in highly specific markets and demographics.
+- Target Markets: Many goods have the greatest chances for sales in highly specific markets and demographics.
 For example, video games are bought most often by males between the ages of 13 and 49.
 Although this does not imply that people outside of this demographic will never buy a video game, it suggests that spending money to put ads right in the hands of members of this demographic will result in more sales than money spent advertising to different demographics.